-It has taken humans just over 60 years to destroy half of what the earth has spent over 100 million years creating.
+It has taken humans less than 80 years to completely destroy one-third of what the earth has spent over 100 million years creating.
 Another third of the original rainforest is degraded.
 When the rainforest is destroyed, the consequences are severe and irreparable:

 - Unique animals and plants disappear forever.

 - People lose their homes and are forced into poverty.

-- The planet is becoming warmer and the weather more unstable
+- The planet is becoming warmer and the weather is more unstable.

-- Between 10 and 15 percent of the world’s greenhouse gas emissions happen in relation to deforestation
+- Between 10 and 15 percent of the world’s greenhouse gas emissions are linked to deforestation.

 It is not too late to make a change